samducker/legend-state-workshop/slides/intro.md

 I'm here to talk to you about performance, sync engines, and Legend State.

+Who here has used Legend State before?

+Would you consider yourself new or advanced?
+Keep your hands raised if advanced.

 Feel free to raise your hand at any time or yell out Question if I don't see you.

-First a bit about me.
+First a bit about me and an intro and history of Legend State.
 -->

 ---